-Obtain an Official Seal
+Step 8: Obtain an Official Seal

 You’re almost there.
 Any business in Ireland must obtain an official company seal.
 It will be used to stamp documents as official proof they’ve been approved by the Board of Directors.
 One more legal requirement to consider is keeping Statutory Records and Registers.
 These are specific recordings of the statutory and legal matters of your company including data of the company’s directors, shareholders, and meetings held.

-Register in the Revenue Commissions
+Step 9: Register with the Revenue Commissions

 The final step in this “how to set up a company in Ireland” guide is the registration for tax in the Revenue Commissions.
 The country is considered a tax paradise due to its favourable tax and economic conditions.
 Nevertheless, there are three types of taxes you will need to register for when applying for company registration in Ireland.